-- Students will have their home institution sign the form and send it to the Department of Geography and Planning at the University of Saskatchewan (firstname.lastname@example.org).
+- Students will have their home institution sign the form and send it to the department of Geography and Planning (firstname.lastname@example.org) at the University of Saskatchewan.
 They will be automatically registered in the course, but must pay student fees and tuition directly to the University of Saskatchewan.

 - Request permission to register in the course by emailing Dr. Martyn Clark (email@example.com) and outlining how they meet the course prerequisites listed in the course synopsis.

-- Once an application has been processed, students will get access to a University of Saskatchewan PAWS account and can monitor their application status on PAWS.
-Upon receiving a letter of admission on their PAWS email address, students should then notify the department of Geography and Planning (email@example.com) that they have been admitted and provide their student number so that a registration permission can be entered.
+- Once an application has been received by Graduate Studies, students will be given access to a University of Saskatchewan PAWS account and can monitor their application status on PAWS.
+Upon receiving a letter of admission on their PAWS email address, students should then notify the department of Geography and Planning (email@example.com) that they have been admitted and provide their student number so that a permission to register can be entered.